MawadaMhd/MawadaMhd/README.md

 # **SUMMARY**

-* A dedicated Data Scientist with a strong background in statistical analysis, machine learning, and data visualization
+* A dedicated Data Scientist with a strong background in statistical analysis, machine learning, data visualization, and biomedical research
 * Proficient in python programming language
 * Proven track record of developing predictive models
 * Strong problem-solving skills and a passion for continuous learning and professional development